marvinkreis/rofi-file-browser-extended/README.md

 `-file-browser-inaccessible-icon <icon-name>` | Set the icon for inaccessible directories. *(default: `"error"`)* `-file-browser-error-icon <icon-name>`        | Set the icon used when an error occurs. *(default: `"error"`)*

-`gtk3-icon-browser` can be used to search for icon names.
+- The plugin will load faster when the GTK icon theme is specified.
-The theme option can be specified multiple times to set fallback themes.
+- The GTK icon theme option can be specified multiple times to set fallback themes.
+- `gtk3-icon-browser` can be used to search for icon names.

 ## Example